 - Prepare your document(s) in Microsoft Word.

-- Copy the text into a text editor such as notepad++ (free), removing the Word formatting in the process.
+- Copy and paste the text into a text editor such as notepad++ (free), removing the Word formatting in the process.

-- Add necessary HTML tags to the text document(s).
+- Add necessary HTML tags to the text document(s) using regular expressions, a powerful search and replace technique.

 - Prepare a CSS style file to add desired visual effects.